Skip to main content

 Newbies: Anything Goes from Parenting to Career Changes

-The hosts of Newbies, Kristin Stratin and her assistant Sunny, take you through every aspect of baby’s first year.
+The hosts of Newbies, Kristin Stratin and her assistant Sunny, take you through every aspect of a baby’s first year.
 They not only deal with topics concerning parenting but also those relating to couples’ issues as brand-new parents and finding a balance between childcare and career.
 With their wit and humor, they tackle the everyday issues and topics that perhaps you might not have thought about before like “Postpartum Anxiety.”
 Every subject is up for grabs in this podcast.

 Parent rocking baby